General Principles of Hamiltonian Formulations of the Metric Gravity: Discussions and Conclusion

 Note also that during our investigations we have constructed the set of new canonical $\{ g_{\alpha\beta}, P^{\gamma\rho} \}$ variables for the metric gravity.
 The total number of canonical variables equals $2 d$.
 The Poisson brackets between these variables are: $[ g_{\alpha\beta}, P^{\gamma\rho} ] = \Delta^{\gamma\rho}_{\alpha\beta} = \frac12 \Bigl( \delta^{\gamma}_{\alpha} \delta^{\rho}_{\beta} + \delta^{\rho}_{\alpha} \delta^{\gamma}_{\beta} \Bigr) = [ P_{\gamma\rho}, g^{\alpha\beta} ], [ g_{\alpha\beta}, g_{\gamma\sigma} ] = 0$ and $[ P^{\alpha\beta}, P_{\gamma\rho} ] = 0$.
 This indicates clearly that these new dynamical variables are truly canonical and can be used in the new Hamiltonian formulation of the metric gravity together with analogous set of dynamical variables $\{ g^{\alpha\beta}, P_{\gamma\rho} \}$ which is the dual set of canonical variables.

-To conclude our analysis let us formulate explicitly all essential, basic principles of the Hamiltonian formulations of metric gravity, which must be fulfilled during construction of any working, physically significant and consistent Hamiltonian theory of the coupled tensor fields, including the free gravitational field(s).
-For simplicity, these principles can be separated into three following groups: (1) the general classical Hamilton-Jacobi principles (generalized to the coupled tensor fields (see Section 3 above)) which are applied to any regular Hamiltonian approach, (2) Dirac rules developed for dynamical systems with constraints, which include the Dirac closure, and (3) conservation of the actual gauge symmetry during transition to the Hamiltonian approach (the Kiriushcheva-Kuzmin criterion of gauge conservation).
+To conclude our analysis let us formulate explicitly all essential, basic principles of the Hamiltonian formulations of metric gravity, which must be fulfilled during construction of any working, physically significant and consistent Hamiltonian theory of the free gravitational field.
+For simplicity, these principles can be separated into three following groups: (1) the general classical Hamilton-Jacobi principles generalized to the coupled tensor fields (see Section III above) which are applied to any Hamiltonian approach, (2) Dirac rules developed for dynamical systems with constraints, which includes the Dirac closure, and (3) conservation of the actual gauge symmetry during transition to the Hamiltonian approach (the Kiriushcheva-Kuzmin criterion of gauge conservation).
 Note that the principles from these three groups have extensively been discussed in this study.
 Nevertheless, here we repeat them to emphasize the crucial aspects of their definitions.
 First of all, we assume that there is the original non-singular Lagrangian which is written as an explicit function of all generalized coordinates and corresponding velocities.
-The first group of fundamental principles (or rules) tell us that transition from the original Lagrangian to the final Hamiltonian must be performed properly and unambigously, e.g., by using the Legendre transformation.
-The arising Hamiltonian must be an explicit function of the momenta, which are conjugate to the corresponding velocities, and cannot include any of the essential velocities (or velocities of non-constraint motions).
-After transition to the final Hamiltonian(s) any introduction and/or injection of the new dynamical variables into these Hamiltonian(s) is strictly prohibited.
-Ignoring this simple rule leads to fundamental errors that are fatal for any Hamiltonian theory (examples are discussed in \cite{KK2011} and in our Appendix B).
+The first group of fundamental principles (or rules) tell us that transition from the original Lagrangian to the final Hamiltonian must be performed properly and unambiguously, e.g., with the use of the Legendre transformation.
+The arising Hamiltonian must be an explicit function of the momenta, which are conjugate to the corresponding velocities, and cannot include any of the essential velocities.
+Also, after transition to the final Hamiltonian(s) any introduction and/or injection of the new dynamical variables into these Hamiltonian is strictly prohibited, since it leads to fundamental mistakes (see, e.g., \cite{KK2011} and our Appendix B).